Johan August Sandels: Biography

 Sandels was born in Stockholm.
 In the Finnish War (1808–1809) on 27 October 1808, he led the Swedish troops to victory against the Russian forces, at the Battle of Koljonvirta.
 His subordinate officers were Colonel Fahlander, Major Malm and Major Joachim Zachris Duncker.

 These events and others in the Finnish War were later retold in a series of epic poems by Johan Ludvig Runeberg.
 Runeberg's poem tells a story of Sandels having a feast while the enemy mounts a premature attack.
 Sandels continues his meal and is accused of cowardice, after which he raises and rides to the battle, drives back the enemy and is praised by his men.

 Sandels also fought in the Swedish ranks against Napoleon during the War of the Sixth Coalition in 1813 and 1814.
 He received some award for his services in form of a donation lands in the then Swedish Pomerania.

 His granddaughter, Augusta Sandels, married Philip, Prince of Eulenburg and Hertefeld, bringing some Pomeranian inheritance to the Eulenburg family and her descendants.
 The couple were granted the Prussian title of Count Sandels, in addition to their other titles.

-Named after Sandels
+Finnish beer brand

 Sandels is a beer brewed by Olvi since 1971.
 Humorous stories about Colonel Sandels (and his love of beer and food) are printed on the back label.
 Sandels was named the top rated beer brand in Finland in a 2015 study.